zht8506/Minimal-LLM-Alignment/README.md

 \[ English | [中文](README_zh.md) \]

-Implement popular llm alignment algorithms in PyTorch with minimal lines of code!
+Implement popular llm alignment algorithms **with minimal lines of code**!

-Break away from the complex framework and learn the core of the alignment algorithm.
+Break free from complex frameworks and focus on mastering the core logic of llm alignment algorithms.

 ## 🔥 News